 You’re Targeting Competitive Keywords

 You need to be realistic when choosing keywords to rank your website.
-If you’re targeting keywords and key phrases that top brands are ranking for, most likely you will not rank for them, unless if you have a huge SEO budget.
+If you’re targeting keywords and key phrases that top brands are ranking for, most likely you will not rank for them, unless you have a huge SEO budget.
 Even if you manage to rank for those keywords, you need to spend a lot to retain top rankings.

 Solution: Choose keywords or key phrases that have a decent number of searches per month.
 Make sure the phrases are relevant to your products or services and have the potential to convert your visitors to paying customers.